 All images were generated with either the Deliberate v2 or the DreamShaper 3.2 Checkpoint.

-Sampler was DMP++ 2M Karras or DMP++ SDE Karras, depending on the better result.
+Sampler was DPM++ 2M Karras or DPM++ SDE Karras, depending on the better result.

 Final resolution never smaller than 768px × 768px.